SeanJBennett/Solar/README.md

 ## About <a name = "about"></a>

-Solar is a program that automates submission of jobs to Slurm, a Supercomputer queueing system.
-Solar is a program written in Python that automatically generates more Python code from a simple configuration text file.
+Solar is a program written in Python that automates the submission of jobs to Slurm, a Supercomputer queueing system, and compiles the results in an easily readable format.
+Solar has the unique ability of automatically generating additonal Python code, ontop of Solar itself, from a simple configuration text file.
 This makes Solar very useful to those who need to submit many jobs to a Supercomputer and those with limited coding experience.
 Additionally, Solar also takes away the hassle of manually having to change each jobs parameters before submission to a Supercomputer.
 Solar makes use of Slurm for job submissions to our Supercomputer but can be easily adapted to your choice of queueing system.

 ## Getting Started <a name = "getting_started"></a>